Station Access Studies & Projects

 BART Walk and Bicycle Network Gap Study

 Following the Board approval of the Station Access Policy and the voter passage of Measure RR in 2016, BART is seeking to identify ways to make it safer and easier to walk and bike to and from BART stations, to gather station access data and information of the area around the station and to recommend global and station-specific solutions to facilitate pedestrian and bicyclist usage in and out of stations.
-The final study of the first 17 analyzed stations is coming fall 2019.
+The final study of the first 17 analyzed stations is coming Spring 2020.

 North Concord to Antioch BART Access Study